 5. So What’s the Best Magento 2 Hosting for Your e-Commerce Use Case?
 Summary!

 We know that most people love quick and easy answers.
 And we’d really want to point our finger at the best hoster and say, “Here, this is the one.
 Go host with them.”Unfortunately, this is not how things work.
 The optimal choice will depend on your exact needs.
 Whatever you select - оust make sure they know their way around Magento.
 You don’t want to be stuck with an offline website at 3 in the morning and no one to help you spin it up again.While we often shy from recommending someone specific, a few honorable mentions here includeand .
 They also have VPS and cloud hosting solutions so maybe check them out as well.

 If you want to build for performance and know your way around Magento, look for a managed VPS solution.
 This option will give you the best bang for your buck and at the same time will not leave you completely stranded if something goes wrong.
 The key here is a strong support team and a reliable, solid server environment.

 If you need easy scalability, go with the cloud.
-Our recommendations here are conservative: both AWS and Sonassi offer solid server environment and reasonable pricing for Magento hosting.
+Our recommendations here are conservative: both AWS and Sonassi offer a solid server environment and reasonable pricing for Magento hosting.
 Take a look at Google Cloud and Azure for more alternatives.
 Magento Cloud is also an interesting option if you are looking for a cloud environment that is 100% dedicated to Magento hosting.

 Bear in mind that no matter which hosting solution you choose, it will still require a fair bit of work from a dedicated Magento development team to optimize and configure it in the best way possible.

-Let our dev team help you choose the optimal hosting plan and the best server environment for your needs.
-We have extensive experience migrating Magento stores and working with a variety of hosting providers on both large and small Magento stores, so reach out to us today and let's talk hosting!
+Still haven’t decided which Magento hoster is the best for your project?Let our dev team help you choose the optimal hosting plan and the best server environment for your needs.
+We have extensive experienceand working with a variety of hosting providers on both large and small Magento stores, so reach out to us today, and let's talk hosting!